Canoeing in Spatsizi Plateau Wilderness Provincial Park

 A short hike up Adoogacho Creek leads to Adoogacho Falls.

-The Spatsizi/Stikine River trip is recommended for immediate to advanced canoeists and takes a minimum of 6 to 9 days to complete.
+The Spatsizi/Stikine River trip is recommended for intermediate to advanced canoeists and takes a minimum of 6 to 9 days to complete.
 While the Spatsizi River is Grade I, the Stikine portion of the trip has many Grade II rapids and sections of Grade III and IV.
 There are no regular patrols on the river so once on the river you are on your own.
 There are two guide-outfitter camps on your route that may be of assistance in an emergency.
 The first is Hyland Post, 10 km upstream of the confluence of the Spatsizi and Stikine Rivers, and the other is Upper Stikine Lodge, which is 2 km downstream of the confluence.
 These camps are not always staffed so visitors should not depend upon them.

 Please note that the BC Rail Grade is not maintained and natural slides and washouts may close this access route at any given time.